jsnjack/invenv/README.md

 invenv
 ==============

-`invenv` is a tool to automatically create and run your Python scripts in a virtual environment with installed dependencies.
+`invenv` is a tool to run your Python scripts in an automatically created virtual environment with installed dependencies.

 It tries to simplify running Python scripts (or even applications!) by taking from you the burden of creating and maintaining virtual environments.